wedrid/game_of_life/README.md

 - Change the epoch time: the default epoch time is 1s (1000 ms).
 The minimum value is set to be 10ms, a maximum value is not specified.
 - Random: generates a random configuration of the world.

-Though it would be nice if the site deployed in https://wedrid.github.io/game_of_life/ if the site isn't available the steps to execute the program can be the following.
+The application should be deployed at the following link: https://wedrid.github.io/game_of_life/ if the site isn't available the steps to execute the program can be the following.

 # Try the code
 vitejs [https://vitejs.dev/] was used for some front end toolings.